Best Gardening Rake

 1

-• The Fiskars rake is a durable, regular gardening rake that is durable aluminum.
+• The Fiskars rake is a durable, regular gardening rake made of durable aluminum.

 • You can choose from other garden tools available in this range.